Search

 The Lower Earnings Limit (LEL) is set to increase by £2, bringing the weekly threshold to £125.
 This change means employees earning at least £125 per week will start building up eligibility for certain benefits, like State Pension or SSP.

-Regulatory compliance is at the absolute heart of everything we do.
+Regulatory compliance is at the absolute heart of everything we do, and that includes National Insurance changes.
 Whether it’s our internal experts keeping everyone informed, or our in-house developers making sure our software is up to date with the latest legislative changes, you can always count on us.

 To find out more about our payroll solutions and what we do to keep all our customers compliant, get in touch.